 Zinzendorf’s Early Years

 Zinzendorf was born in 1700 to an aristocratic but pious family.
-His father died when he was only six weeks old.
-The young boy was therefore brought up by his grandmother, a well-known leader of the Pietist movement and friendly with the established leader of the Pietists and young Zinzendorf’s godfather, Phillipp Spener.
-Growing up in the midst of such passion for Jesus, Zinzendorf speaks of his early childhood as a time of great piety: “In my fourth year I began to seek God earnestly, and determined to become a true servant of Jesus Christ.”
+Being bereaved of his father at only six weeks old, the young boy was brought up by his grandmother, a well-known leader of the Pietist movement, and friendly with the established leader of the Pietists and young Zinzendorf’s godfather, Phillipp Spener.
+Growing up in the midst of such passion for Jesus, Zinzendorf spoke of his early childhood as a time of great piety: “In my fourth year I began to seek God earnestly, and determined to become a true servant of Jesus Christ.”

 From the age of ten, Zinzendorf was tutored at the Pietist school of Halle under the watchful eye of Augustus Francke, another leader of the Pietists.
-There he formed a school club which lasted all his life, The Honourable Order of the Mustard Seed.
-After several years at Halle, Zinzendorf’s uncle considered the young count too much of a Pietist and had him sent to Wittenberg to learn jurisprudence, so that he might be prepared for court life.
+There he formed a school club that lasted all his life, The Honourable Order of the Mustard Seed.
+After Zinzendorf had been in Halle for several years, his uncle considered the young count too much of a Pietist and had him sent to Wittenberg to learn jurisprudence, so that he might be prepared for court life.
 Soon the young count was accepted in various circles of society in Europe.
-He kept these connections for the rest of his life, although his position in the Dresden Court and future plans for Saxon court life as Secretary of State would not be fulfilled.
+He kept these connections for the rest of his life, although his position in the Dresden court and future plans for Saxon court life as Secretary of State would not be fulfilled.

 The Moravians and Herrnhut